Uminosachi/open-llm-webui/README.md

 ## Downloading the Model

 To download the model:

-1. Launch this application.
+* Launch this application.
-2. Click on the "Download model" button next to the Open LLM model ID.
+* Click on the "Download model" button next to the LLM model ID.
-3. Wait for the download to complete.
+* Wait for the download to complete.
-4. The downloaded model file will be stored in the `.cache/huggingface/hub` directory of your home directory.
+* 🔍 Note: The downloaded model file will be stored in the `.cache/huggingface/hub` directory of your home directory.

 ### Model List